Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 Modified selective neurectomy, also known as selective neurolysis, is a groundbreaking smile reanimation procedure created by globally recognized and Harvard-trained facial paralysis and reconstructive surgeon Dr. Babak Azizzadeh.
-It is a permanent treatment option that has already helped many patients improve their quality of life and non-verbal communication capabilities by creating a natural, spontaneous smile.
+It is a permanent facial paralysis treatment option that has helped many patients regain the ability to produce a natural, spontaneous smile and improve their quality of life and non-verbal communication capabilities.

-This guide offers insights into selective neurectomy, how the procedure is performed and its benefits.
-By doing so, the guide can help individuals determine whether selective neurolysis is the right treatment to achieve their smile reanimation goals.
+This guide offers insights into selective neurectomy, how the procedure is performed, and its benefits.
+By doing so, the guide can be used to help determine if selective neurolysis is the right smile reanimation treatment.

-Pioneered by Dr. Azizzadeh, selective neurolysis addresses the abnormal regeneration of the facial nerves.
-He focuses on correcting this “mis-wiring” of the facial nerves, leading to unprecedented facial reanimation results.
+Selective neurolysis addresses the abnormal regeneration of the facial nerves.
+It is performed by Dr. Azizzadeh, who focuses on correcting “mis-wiring” of the facial nerves.

 How Can Selective Neurectomy Help Create a Natural Smile?

-During selective neurectomy, Dr. Azizzadeh identifies all of the facial nerve branches that connect to the different smile muscles.
-Dr. Azizzadeh ensures that all of the appropriate facial nerve branches are preserved and reduces the activity of the nerves that activate the unwanted facial muscles that are negatively impacting the smile.
-This unique approach allows Dr. Azizzadeh to treat the core of the problem and help patients achieve a natural smile that features overall symmetry in the laugh lines, teeth show (both upper and lower) and movement in an upward direction.
+During selective neurectomy, Dr. Azizzadeh identifies facial nerve branches that connect to different muscles responsible for facial expressions.
+Dr. Azizzadeh ensures that all of the appropriate facial nerve branches are preserved and reduces the activity of the nerves that activate unwanted facial muscles that negatively impact a patient’s ability to produce facial expressions.
+This unique approach allows Dr. Azizzadeh to address unwanted facial muscle movements and ensure the patient can naturally produce facial expressions once again.

 What Are the Benefits of Selective Neurectomy?>

 Few facial reanimation techniques can match the benefits provided by selective neurectomy.
-The primary benefits associated with selective neurolysis are:
+The primary benefits associated with selective neurolysis include:

 - Improved smile symmetry